SESYNC-ci/census-data-manipulation-in-R-lesson/docs/_slides/tidy.md

 formalized in metadata, as in a relational database.
 {:.notes}

+Datasets split across multiple tables are unavoidable in synthesis research, and commonly used in the following two ways (often in combination):

+- two tables are "un-tidied" by joins, or merging them into one table
+- statistical models conform to the data model through a hierarchical structure or employing "random effects"

 ===

-The [dplyr](){:.rlib} package includes functions to perform several variations on the table merges needed for the first approach, but there are only two basic types of merge to recognize:
+The [dplyr](){:.rlib} package includes several functions that all perform variations on table joins needed to "un-tidy" your tables, but there are only two basic types of table relationships to recognize:

-- **One-to-one** joins combine tables on the same unique identifier (or "primary key") in both tables.
+- **One-to-one** relationships allow tables to be combined based on the same unique identifier (or "primary key") in both tables.
-- **Many-to-one** joins match non-unique "foreign keys" in the first table to the primary key of the second.
+- **Many-to-one** relationships require non-unique "foreign keys" in the first table to match the primary key of the second.